Abhishekkaddipudi123/Letschat-app-Manual-Testing/README.md

 ## Getting Started

-To view the details of each project, simply click on the file, The project page will contain a brief description of the project as well as a list of tools used to complete the project.
+To view the details of each project, simply click on the file, Each File named corresponding to the process.

 ## Testing Templates